-“I ain’t here for no reason”: Stories of Sikh-American Resilience
+"I Ain’t Here For No Reason": Stories Of Sikh-American Resilience

+This award-winning documentary explores the lives of Sikh youth in America, and how they confront and respond to violence, sometimes with humor.

-In May, two men were convicted of a hate crime for attacking Richmond resident Maan Singh Khalsa last September.
+In May 2017, two men were convicted of a hate crime for attacking Richmond resident Maan Singh Khalsa the previous September.
 Before they attacked Khalsa, they threatened to cut off his hair.
 As a follower of the Sikh faith, Khalsa doesn’t cut his hair, and like many Sikhs, he ties a turban.

 Sikhs have often been victims of hate crimes since 9/11, but they’ve actually faced violence since they set foot on U.S. soil a century ago.
-Today, in the Bay Area, the voices of young Sikh-Americans still tell stories of violence and trauma, but they also tell stories of healing and stories of resistance.
+Today, in the Bay Area, the voices of young Sikh-Americans still tell stories of violence and trauma, but they also tell stories of healing and resistance.

 Growing up as a Sikh in the Bay Area, I always felt part of a silent community.
 We are pointed at, stared at, whispered about, yelled at, beaten up, shot at, and sometimes killed.
 The one thing we almost never are is listened to.

-When you’ve been silent for so long, sometimes, you forget how to speak.
+When you’ve been silent for so long, sometimes you forget how to speak.
 In middle school people would tell me: “You forgot to shave your legs.”
 I wanted to tell them: I don’t shave because my leg hair is divine.
 Once, when a white man on BART lunged at me yelling, “You f***ing terrorist!”
 I wanted to yell back: “Remember Oak Creek, Wisconsin in 2012, when a white man shot and killed six Sikhs in a Sikh temple?
 It’s you who looks like a terrorist, not me.”

 I want to unmute myself and my community.
 My dad often tells me that Sikhs are like potatoes.
 Potatoes can grow anywhere.
 They are resilient.
 So I asked the Sikhs around me: how do we survive in America?
 I want to share stories of resilience in the Sikh community so, at last, we can hear ourselves speak.